WebDevJasonCameron/Rust_Exploration/Log.md

 # Log

+## 2023 02 19 | Taxes...

+Wish I could just just build a bot that did my taxes for me.

 ## 2023 02 12 | YT Project

 Sometimes I get tired of learning concepts and just want to build.
 Afterall, you need a wall to post ideas on... that is what a project is form me.
 It is a place were I can take the many concept building blocks and see them function.
 Otherwise, I find everything is just scattered around in my brain and I'll never remember how they work.
 That's why I'm going to take a "breif" moment to run through some YT projects: [Getting started with Rust programming language 🦀 2021: 4.
 Building a CLI app in Rust](https://www.youtube.com/watch?v=4km2UijVC3M&t=70s), by creativcoder.
 Here are the resources we are using: